P. Buford Price: Biography

-Price was a founding member of the team that constructed the Antarctic Muon And Neutrino Detector Array and is presently associated with the IceCube Neutrino Detector.
+Price was a founding member of the team that constructed the Antarctic Muon And Neutrino Detector Array (AMANDA) and was associated with the IceCube Neutrino Detector.
 During his work with AMANDA, he showed that micrometre-size bacteria and archaea can live in liquid veins throughout depths of several kilometers in glacial ice.

 In 1971, he received the Ernest O. Lawrence Medal with Robert Walker and Robert Fleischer for work on understanding how to capture charged particle tracts in solids.
 He was elected to the National Academy of Sciences in 1975.